atata-framework/atata-configuration-json/README.md

     "type": "chrome", // Supports: "remote", "chrome", "firefox", "internetexplorer", "safari", "edge" and custom mappers registered via DriverJsonMapperAliases.Register method.
                       // Custom RemoteWebDriver type can also be passed as a full type name, e.g.: "Namespace.Class, MyAssembly".
     "alias": "custom_alias", // Use aliases when you have several drivers of the same type.
+    "createRetries": 2, // Sets the count of possible driver creation retries in case exceptions occur during creation.
+    "initialHealthCheck": false, // Sets a value indicating whether to execute an initial health check.
+Defaults to false.
     "remoteAddress": "http://127.0.0.1:8888/wd/hub", // Remote driver specific.
     "options": { // Configures driver options.
       "type": "chrome", // Remote driver specific.